 Results in Table 2 suggest that most public secondary schools hardly induct or mentor new teachers.
-However, the findings propose that, to a fair extent (above 40%), there is coaching of teachers taking place in public secondary schools.
-The majority of teachers (60.4%) indicated that they share classroom experiences, suggesting that peer coaching exists in these schools.
-Results in the table indicate that training workshops are rarely organized by either the schools or the Ministry of Education.
-With regard to sponsoring teachers for further education, the finding suggests that public secondary schools hardly sponsor their teachers.
+However, the findings propose that to a fair extent (above 40%) there is coaching of teachers taking place in public secondary schools.
+With majority of the teachers (60.4%) indicating that they share classroom experiences, suggests that peer coaching exists in these schools.
+Results in the table also indicate that training workshops are rarely organised by either the schools or the Ministry of Education.
+In regard to sponsoring teachers for further education, finding suggests that public secondary schools do not sponsor their teachers.

-Interviews with the head teachers revealed the absence of regular programmes to induct new teachers in public secondary schools.
-All the interviewed head teachers said teachers are introduced to the heads of department, the rest of the teaching staff and then to the students' general assembly.
-One head teacher explained that "beginning teachers eventually learn from colleagues already established in the school after they have been formally introduced to their respective subject heads, staff, and students' community".
+Interviews with the head teachers revealed that there were no regularized induction programes in public secondary schools to bring new teachers on board.
+All the interviewed head teachers said teachers are introduced to the heads of department, the rest of the teaching staff and then to the students on a general assembly.
+The new teachers were then given necessary working materials, allocated classes by the heads of department and that was it!
+One head teacher explained that "beginning teachers eventually learn from colleagues already established in the school after they have been formally introduced to their respective subject heads, staff, and students' community"

-Interviews with the head teachers of both USE and non-USE schools across the subregions indicated that in most of the schools coaching was not a formal arrangement.
+Interview with the head teachers of both USE and non-USE schools across the subregions indicated that coaching in most of the schools was not a formal arrangement.
 Teachers were encouraged to work as teams, in the preparation of lessons, teaching and assessment of students.
-One head teacher described the situation thus: "junior teachers with teaching difficulties are encouraged to be honest so that senior teachers or teachers good at a given area may help them through sharing knowledge, teaching notes and experiences".
-The head teachers explained that senior and experienced teachers usually helped their colleagues to improve on their teaching skills by sharing with them classroom experiences, helping them prepare for lessons, set and mark examinations and use a variety of teaching methods.
+One head teacher described the situation as: "junior teachers with teaching difficulties are encouraged to be honest so that senior teachers or teachers good at a given area to help them through sharing knowledge, teaching notes and experiences".
+The head teachers explained that senior and experience teachers usually helped their colleagues to improve on their teaching skills by sharing with them classroom experiences, helping them prepare for lessons, set and mark examinations and even helping their colleagues in the appropriate use of a variety of teaching methods to enhance quality of teaching and learning.

-Interviews with the official from Teacher and Instructor Education and Training (TIET), the department responsible for training secondary school teachers revealed that there were no institutionalized systems for Continuous Professional Development of teachers in secondary schools to enable them improve their professional competences.
+Interviews with the official from TIET, the department responsible for training secondary school teachers, revealed that there were no institutionalised systems for Continuous Professional Development of teachers in secondary schools to enable them improve their professional competencies.
 The official described the situation as follows:

-Secondary Teacher Development Management Systems (STDMS) initiative that was intended to institutionalise in-service training of serving secondary school teachers and head teachers through support supervision, mentoring and coaching is yet to commence since the road map had been approved.
-STDMS is intended to improve teacher quality and development for overall improvement in secondary school students' learning and competence levels.
+Secondary Teacher Development Management Systems (STDMS) initiative that was intended to institutionalise in-service training of serving secondary school teachers and head teachers through, support supervision, mentoring and coaching is yet to commence since the road map had been approved.
+STDMS is intended improve teacher quality and development for overall improvement in secondary school students' learning and competence levels.

-In relation to training workshops, information from the head teachers revealed that organizing of the workshops depended on the financial ability of schools.
-One head teacher described the situation thus: "If we are to organize other training workshops, we hire resource persons or organizations to conduct these trainings and this requires money."
-This implied that USE schools had a challenge of organizing in-service training workshops since they did not charge Parents Teachers Association (PTA) fees.
-On the other hand, non-USE schools that charge PTA fees enhance their financial capacity to invite resource persons to talk to the teachers when internally training workshops are organized.
-The head teachers, however, appreciated the significant contribution of Secondary Science and Mathematics Teachers (SESEMAT) workshops to improving teacher preparation, teaching and assessment of learners.
-In this regard, one head teacher had this to say:
+In relation to training workshops, information from the head teachers revealed that organising of the workshops depended on the financial ability of schools.
+One head teacher described the situation as: "If we are to organize other training workshops, we hire resource persons or organisations to conduct these trainings and this requires money".
+This implied that USE schools had a challenge of organizing in-service training workshops since these schools did not charge Parents Teachers Association (PTA) fees; therefore, they had limited financial resources unlike the non-USE schools that charge PTA fees that enhance their financial capacity to invite resource persons to talk to the teachers when internally training workshops are organised.
+The head teachers however appreciated the significant contribution of SESEMAT workshops to improved teacher preparation, teaching and assessment of learners.
+In this regard one head teacher had this to say;